Best Museums in Chicago

 In this way, you will be able to learn about the Chinese-American culture developed in the Midwest region of the United States during the 19th century.

-You can also visit the official website of the Chinese American Museum of Chicago for more information about the exhibits, documentary screenings and the annual celebration.
+In addition, you can visit the official website of the Chinese American Museum of Chicago to learn more about the annual exhibits, documentary screenings and celebration.

 Practical Information